 1. Urban Residential Finance Authority Allocation

-DCA will set aside approximately \$97 million of bonds for Applications in the City of Atlanta, as is required by the Urban Housing Reservation provision (GA Code § 36-82-190).
-The Urban Residential Finance Authority will determine awards under this bond allocation reservation.
+DCA will set aside approximately \$97 million of bonds for applications in the City of Atlanta, as is required by the Urban Housing Reservation provision (GA Code § 36-82-190).

 2. Balancing New Supply and Preservation